t1ml3arn-test-assignments/Beginning-SQL-Queries/README.md

 ## Releases

 This repo contains fixed and modified DDL and DML scripts to match SQLite syntax.
-Chapter-like `*.sql` scripts mostly created and tested in `sqliteman`.
+Chapter-like `*.sql` scripts mostly created and tested in [sqliteman](https://sourceforge.net/projects/sqliteman/).
 Some of them doesn't run in that application due to the new sql syntax which sqliteman does not support (window functions, chapter 9 script).

 ## TODO